The Heritage Trail By Season

 There is no shortage of fall-time family fun from September through October at area pumpkin patches, apple orchards and harvest festivals.
 Jump on a fun and relaxing hayride through the orchard at Kercher’s Sunrise Orchard to pick a bushel of apples or a pumpkin.
 Start your holiday shopping a bit early among the artisans at the Middlebury Fall Festival.
 Sample the harvest and some local wine at Fruit Hills Winery & Orchard.
 Learn how to press cider or make apple butter at Amish Acres Fall Harvest Days.
 Or get your fill of polka, beer and bratwurst at a traditional Oktoberfest.

-Click here for more info on great fall activities for everyone in the family
+Click here for more great fall activities for everyone in the family

 One thing you can’t miss is the Great Pumpkin Tree in Wakaursa.
 Standing 17 feet tall, the tree is made with over 200 pumpkins!
 It’s also the centerpiece of the Wakarusa Harvest Halloween Party, which promises spooktacular fun for all ages.
 Enjoy a hayride, a costume contest and special fall savings throughout the downtown.
 October.